-During Local Fiscal Year 2022, the County will carry out the following actions to ameliorate barriers to affordable housing:
+During Local Fiscal Year 2023, the County will carry out the following actions to ameliorate barriers to affordable housing:

 - Continue to implement the County's new Workforce Housing legislation, which allows increased densities in certain residential zones and residential development in certain commercial and industrial zones for developments that include a specific ratio of affordable homeownership and/or rental units for low and moderate income households.
-In addition to educating developers, managing the process and monitoring outputs, the County will make available County general and federal HOME funds to leverage some of these developments, especially in Communities of Opportunity. - Introduce and pass local legislation to create a revenue stream to fund a local Affordable Housing Trust Fund. - Develop legislation to create a Moderately Priced Dwelling Unit (MPDU) legislation at the local level. - Explore strategies to adjust Adequate Public Facility (APF) requirements and the relationship to affordable housing.
+In addition to educating developers, managing the process and monitoring outputs, the County will make available County general and federal HOME funds to leverage some of these developments, especially in Communities of Opportunity. - Explore the creation of a Moderately Priced Dwelling Unit (MPDU) legislation at the local level. - Explore strategies to adjust Adequate Public Facility (APF) requirements and the relationship to affordable housing.